AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 **Setup requirements and more information**

-* AEM 6.5.8.0 requires AEM 6.5.
+* Experience Manager 6.5.8.0 requires Experience Manager 6.5.
 See [upgrade documentation](/help/sites-deploying/upgrade.md) for detailed instructions.
 * The service pack download is available on Adobe [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
-* On a deployment with MongoDB and multiple instances, install AEM 6.5.8.0 on one of the Author instances using the Package Manager.
+* On a deployment with MongoDB and multiple instances, install Experience Manager 6.5.8.0 on one of the Author instances using the Package Manager.

 >[!NOTE]
 >